Skip to main content

 meinetarife24.de

-Compulsory insurance (Versicherungspflicht) covers important areas such as health insurance, pension insurance, and long-term care insurance.
-This guide helps you understand your individual obligations and choose the optimal solution.
+Compulsory insurance (Versicherungspflicht) covers key areas such as health, long-term care, and pension insurance.
+This guide helps you understand your obligations as a newcomer and choose the right solution.

 Key German Terms